EDUCATION PROGRAMS FOR SCHOOL GROUPS

 Let us help you make your Louisville Zoo visit more impactful and meaningful.
-Add one of our specially designed classes to your Field Trip reservation.
+Add one of our specially designed Education Programs to your School Field Trip reservation.

-The following classes are valid through school year 2012 - 2013 (unless otherwise noted)
+The following Education Programs are valid through school year 2013 - 2014 (unless otherwise noted)

-To check class availability and to schedule your field trip with a formal School Class, call the Metazoo Education Center at 502-238-5358.
+To check program availability and to schedule your field trip with an Education Program, call the Zoo's Education Center at 502-238-5358.

-School Group RatesField Trip with a School Class included - $ 10.00 per person
+School Group RatesField Trip with an Education Program included - $ 10.00 per person

-For groups of 20 or more paying persons. $ 10 fee includes $ 7.00 for Zoo admission (full day) and $3.00 for your class and materials.
+For groups of 20 or more paying persons. $ 10 fee includes $ 7.00 for Zoo admission (full day) and $3.00 for your Education Program and materials.
 (Prices subject to change.)

-Classes are taught by educators and docents (trained volunteers) and last 35 to 45 minutes, depending on the age of the group.
-Classes can be designed to fit curriculum needs.
+Programs are taught by Zoo educators and docents (trained volunteers) and last 35 to 45 minutes, depending on the age of the group.
+Programs can be designed to fit curriculum needs.
 All programs have extensive pre-visit and post-visit materials.
 Programs are taught year round.
-The classes listed below can be adapted to any age level.
+The programs listed below can be adapted to any age level.
 Other topics are available and the Louisville Zoo Education Staff will be glad to work with you to design a program that fits your needs.
 Other common topics are: Zoo Careers, Experiencing Animals, Birds, African Animals and Australian Animals.

 Cancellations - $25